Published: March 2021 | Updated: July 2023

 Fleming also notes that it is the joints closest to the foot that are often corrected the most.

-Movement and concussion are critical for a young horse’s hoof and bone development, and the feet need stimulation from the environment in order to grow and function correctly.
+Movement and concussion are critical for healthy horse hoof and bone development, and the feet need stimulation from the environment in order to grow and function correctly.
 Horses who are kept stalled part or full time simply aren’t getting enough movement in most cases.

-“We know that the bone develops and adapts in accordance to the stresses that are put upon it,” says Latson.
+“We know that the bone develops and adapts in accordance with the stresses that are put upon it,” says FullBucket’s Dr. Keith Latson.
 “So a horse that's out running around in the pasture is developing bone in response to running around in the pasture versus the horse that's standing in the stall and not experiencing that natural concussion.”

 Since the back of the hoof is the part that should be bearing the majority of a horse’s weight, proper development in this area can mean the difference between a sound horse and one with chronic lameness issues.